aelamari757/HyperionDevAssignments/README.md

 The quick brown fox jumps over the lazy dog.
-THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG. abdullahelamari@Abdullahs-MacBook-Air Desktop %
+THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG. abdullahelamari@Abdullahs-MacBook-Air Desktop % bdullahelamari@Abdullahs-MacBook-Air Desktop % python3 replace.py
+# Forgot to include the part where sentence has to be reverse in file submission
+The quick brown fox jumps over the lazy dog.
+THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG.
+.god yzal eht revo spmuj xof nworb kciuq ehT abdullahelamari@Abdullahs-MacBook-Air Desktop

 # Second Assignment manipulation.py (Watched String indexing in Python is easy by Bro Code on YouTube to get a better understanding)
 abdullahelamari@Abdullahs-MacBook-Air Desktop % python3 manipulation.py
 Enter a sentence: The Temptations vs The Stylystics